A and h stars according to a computer program. Celestia is a program for simulating a virtual universe. Free programs download for free

 • planets of the solar system;

-Observations of the planets and the study of the constellations of the starry sky will be interesting for both children and adults.
+Observing the planets and studying the constellations of the starry sky will be interesting for both children and adults.

 Night sky over Japan